 If you want to make some money from taking a bet on esports, you’re going to need to know how to understand esports betting odds.
 Odds are the central part of any esports bet, and we will provide you with an easy tutorial about what odds are, and how they apply to different esports betting markets.

-Check out the latest odds on offer at Betway and place your bet:
+Check out the latest esports odds on offer and place your bet now:

 Everything you need to know about esports betting odds

 Here’s a quick lesson in getting to grips with fractional and decimal odds, and how they can help you work out esports odds for your favourite titles.

 We’ve also provided a short section that helps you understand how bookmakers come up with esports odds so that you can make a decent profit by betting on CS:GO and LoL betting.